practical-neuroimaging/practical-neuroimaging.github.com/day1.rst

 * Cython_: write Python code but with the ability to optimize and compile it down to the C level, often giving very large increases in execution speed.

-* Sympy_: a library for symbolic mathematics such as defining and solving equations.
+* Sympy_: a library for symbolic mathematics.
+It is a computer algebra system like Mathematica or Maple that allows you to manipulate mathematical symbols and functions.
+It is useful for such things as defining and simplifying and solving equations, finding integrals and differentials.

-* Pandas_: high-level fast data analysis using R-like data frames to hold and manipulate data
+* Pandas_: high-level fast data analysis using R-like data frames to hold and manipulate data.

-* scikit-learn_: an extensive machine learning library
+* scikit-learn_: an extensive machine learning library, containing algorithms such as independent component analysis, support vector machines among many others.

 * scikit-image_: 2D image processing

-* statsmodels_: statistical models
+* statsmodels_: statistical models defined and estimated.

 There are many other libraries, including some specific to neuroimaging.
 We'll meet one of those next week, nibabel_.